Kuju, Ramgarh: Infrastructure

 According to the District Census Handbook 2011, Ramgarh, Kuju covered an area of 13.483 km2.
 Among the civic amenities, it had 10 km roads with open drains, the protected water supply involved uncovered wells, hand pumps.
 It had 3,526 domestic electric connections, 10 road lighting points.
 Among the medical facilities, it had 1 hospital, 2 dispensaries, 2 health centres, 1 family welfare centre, 11 maternity and child welfare centres, 11 maternity homes, 5 nursing homes, 14 medicine shops.
 Among the educational facilities it had 8 primary schools, 5 middle schools, 2 secondary schools, 1 senior secondary school, the nearest general degree college at Ramgarh Cantonment 11 km away.
 It had 6 non-formal educational centres (Sarva Siksha Abhiyan).
 Among the social, recreational and cultural facilities it had 1 stadium, 1 auditorium/ community hall.
 Three important commodities it produced were coal, chuna, spunz.
 It had the branch offices of 3 nationalised banks, 1 agricultural credit society, 1 non-agricultural credit society.

 Economy

 Projects in the Kuju Area of Central Coalfields Limited (as in 2015) were: Surubera Underground and Open Cast, Ara OC, Kuju UG, Topa UG & OC, Pindra UG & OC, Pundi OC and Karma OC.

 Transport

 There is a station at Kuju on the Koderma–Hazaribagh–Barkakana–Ranchi line.

 Kuju is on National Highway 33.

 Healthcare

 Medistyle pain clinic & diagnostics located on the Main Road is integral healthcare service provider in the region.

+Famous people

+In Kuju, there are prominent people, famous, amongst the locals.